zulily/aws_monitor/README.md

  - Create a hipchat integration by creating another AWS Lambda function, as provided here: [link](https://github.com/zulily/aws_monitor/tree/master/sns_integrations).
 Note: the `tests/zumoco_test.py` test file requires an SNS topic to create alarms; replace the appropriate `AlarmDestinations` values with your SNS topic in order to run the tests.
  - Create an email integration, using the AWS process here: [link](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/US_SetupSNS.html)

+### Create AWS S3 Bucket
+This lambda function uses an S3 bucket to store the history of instances, in order to only add/delete alarms for a specific instance.
+Create an S3 bucket with prefix named to match the value used in the `s3_access.json` file.

 ### Customize the JSON templates

 * Edit `team.json` to modify:

  - `Team` : Set to your team's name.
  - `CreateTeamDashboard` : Set to false if you don't want a dashboard set with all metric alarms.
+ - `Bucket` : Set to your S3 bucket name.
  - `MonitorDefs` list : Change to reference only the services' files on which you plan to alert.

 * Copy each service you want to monitor (e.g., `ec2_TeamFoo.json`) to a new filename (referencing it in the `team.json` `MonitorDefs` list.)
 In the new file, modify:

+ - `S3Suffix` : Make this unique per service file (so if you have two ec2 service files, make sure this value is changed).
+ - `ReportARN` : Set this to the SNS ARN used for receiving the service report, generated for each service on each run giving total/added/deleted service instances.
  - `InstanceFilters` : If your instances have names, add `tag:Name` key's values as you likely want to restrict monitoring (and dashboard generation) to a subset of instances (less than 1k total, per AWS API docs).
 (If you do this, you also should to change the `AlarmPrefix` to keep dashboards, etc., separate.)
 Example:
 	 - `"Filters=[{'Name':'tag:Name', 'Values':['hadoop*']},{'Name':'instance-state-name', 'Values':['running']}]"`
  - `AlarmDestinations` : Modify to include all SNS topic/subscription alarm destinations you created in the previous section.